verilye/budgeting-js/README.md

   - quick and easy to use
   - follow best practices and design patterns where possible

-Done by the 18th March 2023
 Trello link - https://trello.com/b/vyEzer2K/budgeting-js

-Front end technologies -
+Front end -
   MUI
   React
   Chart.js

-Back end technologies -
+Back end  -
   Nodejs
   Typescript

+  Decided not to use an SQL query builder as I read a convincing argument that it is an anti pattern.
+Needless abstraction when I could just write more portable SQL that is just as testable.